Vincenzo Paglia

-Vincenzo Paglia (born 20 April 1945) is an Italian prelate of the Catholic Church.
-He is the president of the Pontifical Academy for Life and grand chancellor of the John Paul II Pontifical Theological Institute for Marriage and Family Sciences.
+Vincenzo Paglia (born 21 April 1945) is an Italian prelate of the Catholic Church.
+He was the president of the Pontifical Academy for Life from 2016 to 2025.
+He was grand chancellor of the John Paul II Pontifical Theological Institute for Marriage and Family Sciences from 2016 to 2025.

 Paglia was president of the Pontifical Council for the Family from 2012 to 2016 and Bishop of Terni-Narni-Amelia from 2000 to 2012.
 He was also a co-founder of the Community of Sant'Egidio in 1968.
 Paglia was the postulator for the cause of canonization of Óscar Romero and of Felix Varela.

 Early years

-Paglia was born in Boville Ernica, Frosinone, Italy.
+Paglia was born on 21 April 1945 in Boville Ernica, Frosinone, Italy.
 He was educated at the Pontifical Roman Minor and Major Seminary.
-He earned a Licentiate in Philosophy and a degree in Theology from the Pontifical Lateran University, Rome.
-He also earned a master's degree in Pedagogy from the University of Urbino, Italy.
+He earned a licentiate in philosophy and a degree in theology from the Pontifical Lateran University, Rome.
+He also earned a master's degree in pedagogy from the University of Urbino, Italy.
 As a student in 1968, he was one of the co-founders of the Community of Sant'Egidio, an association of lay Catholics.

-He was ordained a priest for the diocese of Rome on 15 March 1970 and served as a curate in Casal Palocco from 1970 to 1973.
+He was ordained a priest for the diocese of Rome on 15 March 1970 and served as a curate in Casal Palocco on the western outskirts of Rome from 1970 to 1973.
 Later, he was rector of the Church of Sant'Egidio in Trastevere.
-From 1981 to 2000, he was the pastor of the Basilica parish of Santa Maria in Trastevere.
-There in 1982, he initiated the annual Christmas lunch (Pranzo di Natale) for the homeless and the poor, a project of the Community of Sant'Egidio held inside the church.
+From 1981 to 2000, he was the pastor of Santa Maria in Trastevere as well as prefect of Rome's third prefecture.
+In 1982, he initiated Santa Maria's annual Christmas lunch (Pranzo di Natale) for the homeless and the poor, a project of the Community of Sant'Egidio held inside the church.

+Along with other leaders of Sant'Egidio, he tried to promote peace in the Balkans following the dissolution of Yugoslavia.
 He was the first priest to enter Albania after the elections in March and April 1991.
-He successfully negotiated the re-opening of the seminary and the return of the cathedral, and he paved the way for relations between Albania and the Holy See.
+He successfully negotiated the re-opening of the seminary there and the restoration of the cathedral to Church control.
+He negotiated an agreement on government education between Albania and Serbia.
+He also mediated between Serbs and Kosovans.
+Slobodan Milošević once described him as "the pope's Kissinger".
+His efforts proved to be the groundwork on which to establish diplomatic relations between Albania and the Holy See.

 On 4 March 2000, Pope John Paul II appointed him bishop of Terni-Narni-Amelia.
-He received episcopal consecration from Cardinal Camillo Ruini on 2 April and took possession of the diocese on 16 April.